ppwwyyxx/OpenPano/README.md

 ### Options:

-Two modes are available (set/unset the option ``CYLINDER`` in ``config.cfg``):
+Three modes are available (set/unset the options in ``config.cfg``):
 + __cylinder__ mode.
 When the following conditions meet, this mode usually yields better results:
-	+ Images are taken with almost-pure rotation. (as common panoramas)
+	+ Images are taken with almost-pure single-direction rotation. (as common panoramas)
-	+ Images are given in the correct order.
+	+ Images are given in the left-to-right order.
 (I might fix this in the future)
-	+ Images are taken with the same camera, and a good FOCAL_LENGTH is set.
+	+ Images are taken with the same camera, and a good ``FOCAL_LENGTH`` is set.

-+ __general__ mode.
-This mode has no assumptions on input images.
-So it'll be slower.
++ __camera estimation mode__.
+No translation is the only requirement on cameras.
+  It can usually work well as long as you don't have too few images.
+  But it's slower because it needs to perform pairwise matches.

++ __translation mode__.
+Simply stitch images together by affine transformation.
+  It works when camera performs pure translation.
+It also requires ordered input.

 Some options you may care:
 + __FOCAL_LENGTH__: focal length of your camera in [35mm equivalent](https://en.wikipedia.org/wiki/35_mm_equivalent_focal_length).
 Only used in cylinder mode.
-+ __STRAIGHTEN__: Only used in general mode.
-Whether to try straighten the result.
-Good to set when dealing with panorama.
++ __STRAIGHTEN__: Only used in camera estimation mode.
+When dealing with panorama, set this to have a more straightened result.
-+ __CROP__: whether to crop the final image to avoid black border.
++ __CROP__: whether to crop the final image to avoid meaningless border.

 Other parameters are quality-related.
 The default values are generally good for images with more than 0.7 megapixels.